 Many mothers who breastfeed have some ups and downs at the start, and sometimes even after they get going.
 Don’t give up unless you really want to; there is a lot of help available and most problems can be overcome.

 Breastfeeding can be a special time for both mother and baby and can be good for the health of babies.
-Breastmilk meets all your baby's nutritional requirements from birth to around six months.
-It is specially made for your baby and there are lots of things in breast milk that are good for your baby, that are not found in formula milk.
+Breast milk meets all your baby's nutritional requirements from birth to around 6 months.
+It is specially made for your baby and there are lots of things in breast milk that are good for your baby but which are not found in formula milk.

-- It is safe for your baby, and easily digested.
+- Breast milk is safe for your baby, and easily digested.

-- It contains all the food and drink your baby needs for the first six months of life.
+- It contains all the food and drink your baby needs for the first 6 months of life.

-- Together with other foods, it is very good for the next six months and into the second year.
+- Together with other foods, it is very good for the next 6 months and into the second year.

 - It is always ready when your baby needs it.

 - Your baby will be less likely to get infections, allergies and many other diseases.